ibrahimcesar/blog/src/content/posts/the-road-to-3.0.0-a-real-world-case-study-of-ai-powered-open-source-maintenance.md

 title: "The Road to 3.0.0: A Real-World Case Study of AI-Powered Open Source Maintenance"
 description: "How Claude Code found 21 improvements in react-lite-youtube-embed: critical bugs, performance wins, and SLSA Level 3 security.
 A real open source case study"
 featured: true
-pubDate: "2025-11-20T10:50:00.000Z"
+pubDate: "2025-12-10T18:18:00.000Z"
 image: ~/assets/images/lite.png
 language: en
 category: "Technology & Society"
 tags: ["Open Source", "AI", "React", "Maintenance", "Case Study", "Claude"]
-draft: true
 ---
+import Lead from "~/components/editorial/Lead.astro";
+import StyledList from "~/components/editorial/StyledList.astro";
+import InfoBox from "~/components/editorial/InfoBox.astro";
+import Alert from "~/components/editorial/Alert.astro";
+import DiveDeep from "~/components/editorial/DiveDeep.astro";
+import PullQuote from "~/components/editorial/PullQuote.astro";

 <Lead>

 I've maintained [**react-lite-youtube-embed**](https://github.com/ibrahimcesar/react-lite-youtube-embed) for over three years, watching it grow to thousands of weekly downloads.
 But like many open source maintainers, I carried a quiet anxiety: What issues am I missing?
-For version 3.0.0, I decided to try something different —I  invited Claude Code to perform a comprehensive code review.
+For version 3.0.0, I decided to try something different—I invited Claude Code to perform a comprehensive code review.
 What happened next surprised me: 21 improvement opportunities emerged, spanning critical bugs in React hooks, performance optimizations, accessibility enhancements, and even supply chain security with SLSA Level 3 provenance.
 Over 7 pull requests and zero breaking changes, my component was transformed.
-But not without frustations, new kinds of cognitive overload and more observations.
-This is the honest story of using AI as a co-maintainer, what worked, what I learned, and how it changed my approach to open source development.
+But not without frustrations, new kinds of cognitive overload, and some hard-won observations.
+This is the honest story of using AI as a co-maintainer: what worked, what I learned, and how it changed my approach to open source development.

 </Lead>